-At the date of authorization of these consolidated financial statements, the following new IFRS and amendments to existing standards have been published by the IASB, which will be effective after December 31, 2022:
+As of the date of authorization of these consolidated financial statements, several new standards and amendments to the standards and existing interpretations have been released by the IASB.
+None of which have been early adopted by TPG:

-Standards / Amendments to existing standards Mandatory application for fiscal years started on or after IFRS 17, Insurance contracts, and amendments January 1, 2023 Amendments to IFRS 10 and IAS 28 - Sale or contribution of assets between an investor and its associate or joint venture No date yet Amendments to IAS 1 - Classification of liabilities as current or not-current January 1, 2023 Amendments to IAS 1 and IFRS Practice Statement 2 January 1, 2023 Amendments to IAS 8 - Definition of accounting estimates January 1, 2023 Amendments to IAS 12 - Deferred taxes related to assets and liabilities arising from a single transaction January 1, 2023 e.
-Business segments
+- IFRS 17, Insurance contracts and amendments. - Amendments to IFRS 10 and IAS 28 Sale or contribution of assets between an investor and its associate or joint operation. - Amendments to IAS 1, Classification of liabilities as current and non-current. - Amendments to IFRS 3, Reference to conceptual framework. - Amendments to IAS 16, Property, plant and equipment before being used. - Amendments to IAS 37, Onerous contracts costs for complying with a contract. - Annual amendments to IFRS standards 2018-2020. - Amendments to IAS 1 and Statements of Practice 2 of IFRS Disclosure of Accounting Policies. - Amendments to IAS 8, Definition of accounting estimates. - Amendments to IAS 12, Deferred taxes related to assets and liabilities arising from one transaction.

-Based on the analyzes carried out at the date of the consolidated financial statements, the Management of TPG estimates that the adoption of the standards and amendments published, but not yet effective, will not have a significant impact on the consolidated financial statements in the period of initial application And, therefore; no disclosure has been made.
+It is not expected such amendments would have a significant impact on the consolidated financial statements in the period of initial application and, therefore, no disclosure has been made.